The Trump–Biden Debate: Why Weren’t They Asked About China?

 Updated:

-The first presidential debate of 2024 between President Joe Biden and former President Donald Trump was an exciting affair.
+Commentary The first presidential debate of 2024 between President Joe Biden and former President Donald Trump was an exciting affair.
 It grabbed not only America’s attention but the world’s.
 Presidential debates bring us together as a democracy because they clarify differences and help us make choices.

 This debate, like all real debates, was messy.
-Despite the fact that Americans see communist China, more than any other country, as our top threat, not a single question was asked about the country.
+Despite that Americans see communist China, more than any other country, as our top threat, not a single question was asked about the country.
 The hosts asked about Russia, Ukraine, Israel, and Hamas, but they didn’t ask about China.

-Beijing is not using all that money for good, unfortunately.
+Beijing isn’t using all that money for good, unfortunately.
 Rather than focus on improving the lives of its consumers, the Chinese Communist Party (CCP) diverts as much of that GDP as possible for its immediate military goal of invading Taiwan.
-It also seeks to undermine countries around the world—including the United States, Israel, Japan, and the European Union—through underhanded support of countries like Russia, Iran, and North Korea that attack us.
+It also seeks to undermine countries around the world—including the United States, Israel, Japan, and the European Union—through underhanded support of countries such as Russia, Iran, and North Korea that attack us.
+China’s military budget is officially 7.2 percent of its GDP, which is about double the rate of the United States.
+Even this, though, understates the threat.
+U.S. intelligence agencies and analysts at the American Enterprise Institute (AEI) estimate that the CCP’s real military budget is more than $700 billion, or three times what it acknowledges.

 As noted by one of the AEI authors, China “now boasts the largest navy in the world, alongside the biggest coast guard and maritime militia.
 It has the globe’s biggest army and sub-strategic missile force to boot.
 It continues to make peer-level leaps in advanced military fields of hypersonic missiles and quantum computing technologies.”